ryanwaite28/credbase-backend/README.md

 ### Items

-An `Item` can have any arbitrary piece of information through fields (a name and a value, like time=1:58 PM, cost=24.38); a field can also have sub fields.
+An `Item` can have any arbitrary piece of information through fields (a name and a value, like time=1:58 PM, cost=24.38); a field can also have sub fields and file attachments.
 In the supermarket example, here is what an Item object would something look like:

 ```json
 {